jessenovotny/angular-resource-readme/README.md

 ## What is $resource?

-$resource is a factory that creates a resource object for us to communicate with APIs.
+$resource is a service that creates a resource object for us to communicate with APIs.
 We pass through a URL and it gives us an object back that looks like this:

 ```js
 var User = $resource('/user/:userId');